wlonk/arcadia/rules/index.md

   * Appearance: do you preserve your reputation while doing it?
   * Integrity: do you do it without undue stress?

-Draw three cards from the minor arcana.
+Draw three cards from the deck.
 Draw an additional card for each of your personal and family boon that might apply.

 You may draw one more additional card, which should be kept separate, if you are magically blessed in a way that would make this particular exertion easier.